Introduction

 Product and Service Quality

 This is the baseline.
 No amount of marketing or clever loyalty points can save a business with poor product quality.
 Research indicates that more than half of consumers will switch brands solely due to a dip in product quality.
 Quality includes performance, durability, and reliability.
 However, in e-commerce, quality also extends to the "service" of the digital experience.
-A slow website, broken links, or a confusing checkout process are all perceived as a lack of quality in your brand’s capability.
+A website that suffers from slow loading times, broken links, or a confusing checkout process contributes to a high Customer Retention Rate (CRR) risk, as customers will seek a smoother experience elsewhere.

 Personalized Customer Journeys